-^() Consolidation by equity method.
+() Consolidation by equity method.

+The GCA holds, directly and indirectly, financial holdings in subsidiary and associated companies.
+The GCA consolidates by the full consolidation method most of the entities included in its consolidation perimeter.
+GCA also includes the FEIIA CA Imobiliário Funds, Addrezza Rent FIIF, FEIIF Imovalor CA and FIMF CA Institucionais.
 The consolidation method of GCA for accounting purposes differs from the consolidation method for prudential purposes by the fact that, in the latter, the Group's insurance companies, CA Vida and CA Seguros, are considered by the equity method.
-According to the regulatory determination of Banco de Portugal, holdings in insurers are deducted from own funds on a consolidated basis.
+According to regulatory determination, holdings in insurers are deducted from own funds on a consolidated basis.